apyszczuk/env/README.md

 There is top level `env/install.sh` file that has logic of installing module.
 It checks if target file exists and is either symbolic link, regular file or directory.
-Symbolic link is removed and new one is created, for latter two error is produced.
+Symbolic link is removed and new one is created.
+For latter two error is produced.

 ## Screenshot